Social Security Name Change In 3 Easy Steps

 • Certificate of naturalization showing your new name

-In addition to proving your name change, you will also need to confirm your identity.
+In addition to proving your name change, you must also confirm your identity.
 This is typically done with one of the following documents:

 • U.S. driver’s license